InternetUnexplorer/SublimeCompletions/README.md

 *Note: To edit the template that is used to generate the files, you can edit `/src/main/resources/template`.

-The variable `%STUFF` will be replaced with the content, and `%APINAME` will be replaced with the name of the API.
+The variable `%STUFF%` will be replaced with the completions, and `%APINAME%` will be replaced with the name of the API.

 If you find any bugs, please let me know!